Nursing Full-Time Faculty

 Dr. Leistikow is a full time faculty member in the Department of Liberal Arts and Sciences at Platt College.
 She teaches general science course such as microbiology, chemistry and nutrition.
 Dr. Leistikow received her BA in Biology from Reed College in Portland, Oregon before completing her PhD in microbiology in 2012 at the University of Colorado Anschutz Campus.
 For her dissertation, she studied Tuberculosis and metabolic adaptations made by the tubercle bacilli during inhibited respiration.
 She is a member of the American Society for Microbiology.
 Her hobbies include beach volleyball and mountain biking.

-Seth Thomas, MA
+Seth Thomas, MA, MFA

 Seth Thomas is the Faculty Coordinator of Foundational Liberal Arts at Platt College.
 He teaches English Composition, Literature, Humanities, Speech, and Interpersonal Communications.
 Mr. Thomas has an undergraduate degree in English and a graduate degree in Creative Writing.
 Before joining Platt College, he worked as a copywriter and editor for online advertising agencies and additionally, as an instructor at community colleges.
 Mr. Thomas has also volunteered as an English as a Second Language Instructor as well as a tutor for at-risk children.
 In his free time, he enjoys writing, cooking, traveling, and becoming rather lost on one of his many bicycles.

-The School of Nursing Full-Time Staff
+Nursing Full-Time Staff

 Allen Calderon, BSHCA, MSHI